 This gave her first-hand experience towards understanding that embarking in a world of second language learning goes hand-in-hand with jumping into cultural pools.

-Lorena comes to FLC with a variety of degrees, including a graduate degree in Psychology from the University of Ciudad Juarez and a TEFL certifiication, and multiple years of experience: 16 years teaching ESL, and 7 years of teaching Spanish both in Mexico and the USA.
+Lorena comes to Freestyle with a variety of degrees, including a graduate degree in Psychology from the University of Ciudad Juarez and a TEFL certifiication, and multiple years of experience: 16 years teaching ESL, and 7 years of teaching Spanish both in Mexico and the USA.
 While teaching ESL to international students at UTEP, she further deepened her love for that blend of language learning + cultural appreciation.

 She enjoys making the classroom a life-learning experience, meeting students’ personal language learning needs, and explaining grammar (whenever necessary) in simple fashion.